ACUFO indexHome

 February 15/16, 1945

-Between Pisa and Pontdera, Italy
+Between Pisa and Pontedera, Italy

-Pilot Lt Shaffer and radar operator Lt Ayres conducted a patrolling on their P-61 B Black Widow ( 414th NFS) over Leghorn and Pontdera.
-At 1 h30, they were at 15,000 feet, close to Pisa Air Base, when they spotted and circled "a flare".
-About ten minutes later, another "flare" appeared between Pisa and Pontdera, and ten minutes after that, they observed a third "flare" that "seemed to spiral" in the vicinity of Pisa.
-"The flares were observed to burn at 6,000 feet then disappeared below overcast."
-Then again, within minutes, the crew "saw a spurt of flame, which went out immediately just West to Viareggio."
+Pilot Lt Shaffer and radar operator Lt Ayres conducted a patrolling on their P-61 B Black Widow ( 414th NFS) over Leghorn and Pontedera.
+At 1 h30, they were at 15,000 feet, close to Pisa Air Base, when they spotted and circled “a flare”.
+About ten minutes later, another “flare” appeared between Pisa and Pontedera, and ten minutes after that, they observed a third “flare” that “seemed to spiral” in the vicinity of Pisa.
+“The flares were observed to burn at 6,000 feet then disappeared below overcast.”
+Then again, within minutes, the crew “saw a spurt of flame, which went out immediately just West to Viareggio.”
 They observed the flame between an altitude of ten and thirteen thousand feet.
 The pilot prepared to chase the flares and then saw two more spurts of flame but was unable to obtain a contact (the Black Widow was 290 mph, reaching 400 mph on the dive).
 The crew felt they were chasing a jet-propelled aircraft for fifty miles on a straight course right out over the sea, before loosing it in the clouds.

 Sources: 414th NFS Daily Operations Report, 15/16 February, 1945, NARA / Strange Company, Keith Chester, 2007